ci-richard-mcelhinney/nhaystack/README.md

 ###Key Features

-* Provides drop-in support for the Haystack protocol on an AX system.
+* Provides drop-in support for the Haystack protocol on a Niagara AX system.
 * Unifies the Component and History namespaces
 * Allows for arbitrary queries of the station based on Haystack tags
 * Makes it easy to create a Site-Equip-Point Hierarchy view of your system.
-* Provides a standard AX driver so that remote Haystack servers can be modeled inside of AX.
+* Provides a standard Niagara AX driver so that remote Haystack servers can be modelled inside of Niagara AX.

 ### 1. Using NHaystack as a server